igvteam/juicebox-notebook/README.md

 ----

-Local files using urls - Jupyter Notebook and Lab.
-The URL is relative to the startup directory of the Jupyter server
+Jupyter Notebook and JupyterLab.
+Local files using urls relative to the startup directory of the Jupyter server.

 ```python
 import juicebox_notebook